RaoulLuque/ImageRecognitionFromScratch/README.md

     ```
 - 0.40% error rate
 - 150 epochs (early stopping after 42)
 - Tunable learning rate scheduler (starting learning rate of 0.001).
-Halve after every 3 epochs
+Halve after every 5 epochs (and every 3 epochs after the 20th epoch)

 # Running a model
 To start up the application, one will have to install the dependencies first. [uv](https://github.com/astral-sh/uv) is recommended to be installed.
 An installation guide can be found [here](https://docs.astral.sh/uv/getting-started/).
 If [pipx](https://pipx.pypa.io/stable/) is already installed on the machine, it is as easy as